tiendatiowa/pdfkit-serverless/README.md

 You'll either see the success message (with code 200), or any error that the function encounters (e.g. invalid input, unable to write to S3), similarly to when running it locally via `sam local invoke`.
 If the return code is 200, you will see the result PDF in your bucket.

+## Enhancements

+1. Reduce the step to modify the template.yaml between local vs. cloud

+This is possible, and `yumda` does  provide instruction to do so.
+So I'll leave it for the users of this project to implement.

+2. Implement options for `wkhtmltopdf`

+Currently we only use a default option of `wkhtmltopdf`, but there are a lot more options you can  specify  to customize the output PDF  such as adding header/footer, change  font size,  margin, etc. `pdfkit` does support these options, so one can  easily modify the code to pass in more options  to the lamda function.
+Again, it's left as an excercise to the users.